hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/09_operational_risk_analysis/README.md

 - Which products are both popular and operationally risky?
 - How concentrated is operational risk across SKUs?
 - Does risk originate from a few products or broad quality issues?
-- Are return-related risks stable or time-dependent?
+- Are return-related risks persistent or time-dependent?

-Each step progresses from
+Each step progresses from loss identification to risk interaction to prioritization to validation.
-loss identification
-to risk interaction
-to prioritization
-to validation.

 ---